cmgoffena13/file-loader/README.md

 - **Merge Phase**: Records inserted/updated in target table counts, start/end timestamps
 - **Overall Status**: Success/failure status for the entire run, start/end timestamps, exception error type

 All metrics are logged automatically throughout the process, providing complete visibility into each stage of the ETL pipeline.

+The table includes an index on `source_filename` for efficient querying.

 >Note: The Processing and Staging phases timeframes overlap because they are iterators chained together.
 So they  are effectively operating at the same time in a stream.
 Adding up the individual timeframes of the phases will not equal the overall time frame (`started_at`, `ended_at`), which accurately tracks the whole process.